faiyazahmad07/xss_vibes/README.md

 - Improved Adder.py: Now you can payloads directly from a file!
 The new adder.py can automatically detect all the dangerous characters.
 - WAF: This tool can now detect web application firewalls and then use specialized payloads to bypasss them.
 - Custom WAF: You can choose payloads that are designed for specific waf.
+- Crawler: You can now run katana within the tool to find the links first and then look for vulnerabilities.

 ### FEATURES